AI Grade Tool AI Grade Tool

 Probably, yes.
 Google AI Overviews likely remain more influenced by traditional authority ecosystems than something like Perplexity, simply because Google’s AI layer sits on top of decades of existing search infrastructure.
 Perplexity often feels more aggressively citation-focused, which can create openings for highly quotable content regardless of domain size.
 The other engines sit somewhere along their own versions of that spectrum.

 But trying to reverse-engineer the exact weighting on each platform is a losing game — nobody outside those companies knows it, and it changes constantly.
+This is also why Google AI Overview and ChatGPT cite websites differently — the role backlinks play shifts depending on which system is doing the retrieving.

 The practical takeaway